 Buzzards circled above the house in slow dizzying circles.
 Sarah reached for the alarm and yawned.
 Time to get up.

-This is author intrusion because it seems clear that Sarah can’t see the buzzards above the house if she’s in the house.
+This is author intrusion because Sarah can’t see the buzzards above the house if she’s in the house.
 If she sees them out a window, that would need to be made clear.
 If Sarah can’t see/know about the buzzards, adding this detail breaks POV.
 If this is a detail that’s needed for some reason, you need to recast this paragraph so that Sarah sees the buzzards.

 4. Too Many Out-of-Character Details